FAQS

 I understand that touch hunger is a big issue in our society, and not everyone who could benefit from a professional session has a lot of money to spare.
 If that applies to you, I hear you and I care.

 I can offer some reductions for block bookings.
-Also, if you sign up for my newsletter, you will hear about any lower-cost opportunities such as subsidised services and hugs cafes.
+Also, if you sign up for my newsletter, you'll hear about any lower-cost opportunities such as funded sessions and hug cafes.